2-Day Dublin Itinerary

 Arrival in Dublin

-Before you land at Dublin Airport, we recommend you check the best way to get to the city center.
-If your hotel is situated in the outskirts and must get there on public transport or if you don’t like walking much, you’ll find the 3-day “Rambler” ticket great.
+Before you land at Dublin Airport, we recommend you check the best way to get to the city centre.
+If your hotel is situated in the outskirts and you must get there on public transport or if you don’t like walking much, you’ll find the 3-day “Rambler” ticket great.
 It offers unlimited journeys on Dublin’s local buses, including a special service to the airport (buses 747 and 748).

 If you want to be utterly carefree, the best option is to book a transfer from Dublin Airport to your hotel.